bigskysoftware/_hyperscript/www/docs.md

   set helloWorld to hello + " " + world
   ~~~

-and also supports javascript style template strings:
+and also supports JavaScript style template strings:

   ~~~ hyperscript
   set helloWorld to `${hello} ${world}`